Ghostly Tales for Ghastly Kids: The Locked Door

 Somewhere in an unspecified country is a house with a locked door that has not been opened in 75 years.
 Every midnight, blood trickles from a lightbulb, and screams for help and heavy thumps can be heard by anyone coincidentally awake.
 Many people who once lived alone in the house were found dead days later.
-It is bought by Matt and Jodie, two deaf newlyweds from New Zealand.
-They give birth to a daughter they name Rosie, who is not deaf, and is fascinated by the mysterious locked door her parents refuse to open.
-One night, she disappeared.
-The parents searched every creepy room of the house until the locked door was the only option.
-Matt kicked the door but the force made the ceiling collapse in front of him.
-He looked up and saw baby Rosie looking through the hole back at him.
-From that evening, no one was allowed to go to the loft.
+It is bought by Matt and Jody, two deaf newly-weds from New Zealand, who give birth to a daughter they name Rosie.
+Rosie is not deaf and is fascinated by the mysterious locked door her parents refuse to open.
+One night, she disappears.
+The parents searched every creepy room of the house until the locked door is the only option.
+Matt kicks the door but the force makes the ceiling collapse in front of him.
+He looks up and sees baby Rosie looking through the hole back at him.
+From that evening, no one is allowed to go to the loft.

-That had been three years ago, but Rosie had suffered from nightmares since, and would wake up to the locked door's midnight sounds frequently.
-This, and being banned from the floor above only fuelled Rosie's curiosity even more.
-One midnight, Rosie wakes up to scratching and investigated her bedroom's fireplace.
+That has been three years ago, but Rosie suffers from nightmares since, and will wake up to the locked door's midnight sounds frequently.
+This, and being banned from the floor above, only fuels Rosie's curiosity even more.
+One midnight, Rosie wakes up to scratching and investigates her bedroom's fireplace.
 Dust shoots out and a voice begs for help; Rosie runs out of the room towards the locked door.
-A pale hand appeared under the door with a key as a voice begs her to let them free.
+A pale hand appears under the door with a key as a voice begs her to let them free.
 Rosie takes the key and unlocks it.
 Inside is an axe, broken furniture and wood.
 An old man with a long beard is standing behind her and thanks her.
-Rosie takes him to meet her parents and lets him eat sponge cake; Matt and Jodie are expectantly shocked, and are surprised they can hear his voice.
-The old man explains he had been locked in the room for years and had spent nights chopping firewood, occasionally cutting his hand.
-He was most likely 115 years old.
+Rosie takes him to meet her parents and lets him eat sponge cake; Matt and Jody are expectantly shocked, and are surprised they can hear his voice.
+The old man explains he has been locked in the room for years and has spent nights chopping firewood, occasionally cutting his hand.
+He is most likely 115 years old.
 Rosie jumps into his lap and lands on the wooden chair.